mattetti/merb-book/book-content/en/2-getting-started/2-generate-an-application.markdown

     $ merb-gen app my-application

-This app has everything needed to start building a first-class web application, and it the most simular to the default structure of Rails.
+This app has everything needed to start building a first-class web application, and it is most similar to the default structure of Rails.
 Much of this book will work with the assumption that you have started like this.

 Run this application by running <tt>merb</tt> in the root directory.
-This will start Merb and bind it to the default port 4000.
+This will start Merb and bind it to the default port of 4000.
 To see your application in action, visit [http://localhost:4000/](http://localhost:4000/).

 ### Core
 Core will generate the full application directory structure with a full set of configuration files.
-Unlike the <tt>app</tt> -- the opinionated full stack, no dependancies will be added.
+Unlike the <tt>app</tt> -- the opinionated full stack -- no dependancies will be added.

     $ merb-gen core my-application